zipteams/zipteams.github.io/docs/intro.md

 sidebar_position: 1
 ---

-# ZipTeams API Documentation
+# Overview

-Welcome to the ZipTeams API documentation.
-This guide provides comprehensive information about the APIs available for partners to integrate with the ZipTeams platform.
+Welcome to the Zipteams API documentation.
+This guide provides comprehensive information about the APIs available for partners to integrate with the Zipteams platform.

 ## Getting Started

-To get started with the ZipTeams API, you'll need to:
+To get started with the Zipteams API, you'll need to:

 1. [Register as a partner](https://zipme.at/zipteams/15-min-product-demo) to receive your API credentials
 2. Review the [Partner API documentation](/partner-api/introduction.md)